List of Judge Dredd characters: Dark Judges

 For a time the Dark Judges are exiled to Limbo, the netherworld between dimensions.
 Later, the Sisters of Death on Deadworld create a psychic bridge to Earth and use it to corrupt Judge Kraken, who then utilizes dimensional travel technology to bring the Dark Judges back to Earth.
 The Sisters use their new power to turn Mega-City One into a twisted "Necropolis" in 2112, and the Dark Judges take over, leading to the deaths of 60 million citizens and thousands of judges.
 In the 2003-2004 storyline "The Wilderness Days", Judge Death uses nuclear weaponry to destroy Las Vegas and its population, deciding weapons of mass destruction may be more practical rather than killing all victims face to face.

-The four Dark Judges often declare they can't be stopped because "You cannot kill what does not live."
-These undead villains are not invincible but do possess supernatural power, as well as greater than human strength and resistance to injury.
+The four Dark Judges often declare they cannot be stopped because "You cannot kill what does not live".
+These undead villains, although not invincible, possess supernatural power, as well as greater than human strength and resistance to injury.
 They can psychically influence certain minds and possess them temporarily.
 When a host body is destroyed, a Dark Judge's spirit is released as a gaseous form that can infect and inhabit a new host body.
 Once the new host body is killed and made undead, the Dark Judge's full power returns.
 It is possible to fight and injure the spirits of the Dark Judges telepathically or on the astral plane.
 It is also possible to trap the spirit of a Dark Judge before it infects a new host body, such as within special iso-cube cells or a "glasseen crystal" that can only be broken with liquid nitrogen.
 All four Dark Judges, most prominently Judge Death, speak with a characteristic hiss.
 Their signature phrase is often rendered as "The crime isss life!
 The sssentence isss... death!"